| African Orphanage |

 There are staff members at the orphanage to support and assist you.
 They assist with caring for the children, administration and managing the day to day activities of the orphanage.
 They are available to answer questions, act as a local guide and ensure that you settle into the orphanage and way of life.

-Volunteers can also expect a weekly visit from a representative of AO.
+Volunteers can also expect regular visits from a representative of the African Orphanage.
 This representative will be able to bring any supplies you require, provide information, support and assistant if you require.
 Also to resolve any issues that may occur.
 This representative will be available via phone and email at any time during your stay.

 After Your Stay